 The USPS has specific rules for the dimensions, shape, and thickness of EDDM® mail pieces.
 If you don’t meet these requirements, you won’t be able to mail your ads via EDDM®.
 To make sure you don’t waste precious time and money designing and printing pieces that can’t be mailed, familiarize yourself with these regulations beforehand.
 You can find more information on EDDM® size requirements in this article.

 2. Use Templates to Design Your Pieces

 Templates help ensure your pieces are compliant with USPS regulations before you put the time and effort into designing your advertisement.
 They’ll not only keep you within dimension requirements, but also ensure your address panel and indicia (an imprint on each mail piece that signifies the postage has been prepaid) are properly placed.

-Many direct mail companies and printers will provide you with free templates if you choose their services, or they’ll design it for you.
+Many direct mail companies and printers will provide you with free EDDM® design templates if you choose their services, or they’ll design it for you.
 If you’re doing the design work yourself, just be sure to double check your piece against the USPS’ EDDM® size requirements before printing.
 See the link above for these specific requirements.